thorlauridsen/spring-cloud-java-event-driven/README.md

 but it will also save an **OrderCreatedEvent** to the outbox table.
 Then a separate scheduled task will poll the outbox table and publish the event.
 This ensures the database transaction has been committed before the event is published.
+Essentially, an event can never be published before a specific database transaction has been committed.

 ### Database per service
 [microservices.io](https://microservices.io/patterns/data/database-per-service.html)